 When was the last time you checked to see if your immune system is up to date?
 This August, National Immunization Awareness Month raises awareness and encourages everyone to make sure they are current on the necessary vaccinations for potentially harmful diseases.
 Many diseases can be easily prevented by administering vaccines, and thus, protecting you from unseen viruses.
 Take the necessary precautions with a simple call to your doctor, and avoid potential harm while leading a healthy, happy life.

-National Immunization Awareness Month - History
+National Immunization Awareness Month timeline

 We finally have a chickenpox vaccine